giovanni-angeli/q_catalog/README.md

 * add a test suite based on a client impelemented in python

+### Possible Optimizations:

+* store records in the db in 'bulk' not record-by-record.
+* build chunks on client by rows and store them in db on server on the fly i.e. without saving file on disk.
+* recover of interrupted sessions.

 ### Possible Variations:

-* allow the users to upload the csv files in batch mode, e.g. email-ing or ftp-ing them and receiveing a confirmation email report
+* allow the users to upload the csv files in batch mode, e.g. email-ing or ftp-ing them and receiveing a confirmation email report off-line.
 * use websockets python module instead of socketio